 Do you know that you can grow vegetables indoors?
 I have tried it and yes, it works!
 Soon, I was growing more produce from my own indoor garden than what other gardeners have in their backyard.
 If you want to know how to start an indoor vegetable garden, here are some tips for you!

+So, how to start an indoor vegetable garden?
 The major difference between outdoor and indoor garden is the amount of sunlight it receives.
 Starting seeds indoors and transplanting them to container garden will help the plants to grow effectively and yield high.
-This article explains how to start seeds in indoor environment and tips to start a vegetable garden at home.
+This article explains how to start an indoor vegetable garden and tips to start a vegetable garden at home.